 Methods and results: The HYPEREMIC trial was a randomised, non-inferiority, crossover study in which patients with intermediate coronary lesions were enrolled for sequential pressure wire studies.
 FFR was measured using intravenous (IV) (140-180 mcg/kg/min) versus continuous non-weight-adjusted IC (360 mcg/min) adenosine.
 Patients were randomised and blinded to the order in which they received the adenosine, separated by a washout period.
 The primary endpoint was the mean hyperaemic FFR.
-Forty-one patients were enrolled at 3 UK sites between June and November 2016.
+Forty-one patients were enrolled at three UK sites between June and November 2016.
 The mean (standard deviation) FFR was 0.82 (±0.09) after IC versus 0.84 (±0.09) after IV adenosine.
-The difference of –0.02 (95% confidence interval [CI] -0.03 to –0.01) confirmed non-inferiority (margin <0.05) of IC to IV adenosine.
-Intracoronary adenosine was associated with a shorter mean time to maximal hyperaemia (difference –44 [95% CI -59 to –29] seconds; p<0.0001).
+The difference of –0.02 (95% confidence interval [CI]: –0.03 to –0.01) confirmed the non-inferiority (margin <0.05) of IC to IV adenosine.
+Intracoronary adenosine was associated with a shorter mean time to maximal hyperaemia (difference –44 [95% CI: –59 to –29] seconds; p<0.0001).
 Chest discomfort was reported in 32/41 (78.0%) patients during IV adenosine versus 12/41 (29.3%) patients during IC adenosine.

-Conclusions: Continuous IC adenosine was a reliable, faster and better-tolerated method of achieving maximal hyperaemia compared to IV adenosine.
+Conclusions: Continuous IC adenosine was a reliable, faster and better tolerated method of achieving maximal hyperaemia compared to IV adenosine.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com